WFP-Doobelepers/wangshengfp.org/content/lore/pash_dev_qna1.md

 **Design and Layout** provided by Wokes from the WFP Media Team

-**Translation** by Esperance of the WFP Leak Team, with Editing & Proofreading provided by JakeFromStatefarm and the WFP Lore Team
+**Translation** by Esperance of the WFP, with Editing & Proofreading provided by JakeFromStatefarm and the WFP Lore Team

 **Artwork** from Mihoyo Co., LTD